Viavi Solutions

-Viavi Solutions (stylized VIAVI Solutions), formerly part of JDS Uniphase Corporation (JDSU), is an American network test, measurement and assurance technology company based in Scottsdale, Arizona.
+Viavi Solutions Inc. (stylized VIAVI Solutions), formerly part of JDS Uniphase Corporation (JDSU), is an American network test, measurement and assurance technology company based in Chandler, Arizona.
 The company manufactures testing and monitoring equipment for networks.
 It also develops optical technology used for a range of applications including material quality control, currency anti-counterfeiting and 3D motion sensing, including Microsoft's Kinect video game controller.

 The company was created in August 2015 when JDSU split into Viavi Solutions and Lumentum Holdings.

 History

 As JDSU

 Viavi Solutions' history dates back to 1979 when Uniphase was started in a San Jose, California garage, as a manufacturer of lasers for chip makers and scanners.
 Through mergers and acquisitions, the company eventually became known as JDS Uniphase, or simply JDSU.
 In August 2015, JDSU split into two new independent companies: Viavi Solutions and Lumentum Holdings, which was JDSU's former Communications and Commercial Optical products division.